We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 During an X-ray, a technician will position your knee so that the machine can record images.
-This may cause some pain if your knee is tender or swollen, but the X-ray process will only take a few minutes.
-The X-ray will tell your doctor if there is an injury to the bones in your knee.
+This may cause some pain if your knee is tender or swollen.
+However, the process will only take a few minutes.
+The X-ray will tell your doctor if there’s an injury to the bones in your knee.

-Your doctor may also order a magnetic resonance imaging (MRI) scan.
-This is a test that uses magnets and radio waves to create images of the body.
+Your doctor may also order an MRI scan.
+This is a test that uses magnets and radio waves to produce images of the body.

 The table will slide into a scanner and images of your knee will be recorded.
-You will be able to communicate with your technician through a microphone and speakers in the machine.
+During the MRI scan, you’ll be able to communicate with your technician through a microphone and speakers in the machine.